nus-cs2103-AY2324S2/ip/docs/README.md

 - **Expected Output**:

 ```
 	 Noted.
-I've remvoved this task:
+I've removed this task:
 	 [T][] taskDescription
 	 now you have 2 tasks in the list
 ```